Suresh-2006/EXPERIMENT--03-SIMULATION-OF-PUSHBUTTON-AND-LED-WITH-PROTEUS-/README.md

-# EXPERIMENT--03-SIMULATION-OF-PUSHBUTTON-AND-LED INTERFACE WITH ARM CONTROLLER AND PROTEUS
+# EXPERIMENT 03 SIMULATION OF PUSHBUTTON AND LED INTERFACE WITH ARM CONTROLLER AND PROTEUS
 ### Name : Suresh S
 ### Roll no : 212223040215
-### Date of experiment : 08-09-2025

 ## Aim: To Interface a Digital output (LED) and Digital input (Pushbutton) to ARM development board , and simulate it in Proteus
 ## Components required: STM32 CUBE IDE, Proteus 8 simulator .
 ## Theory